Nox44-taken/Choas-personal/readme.md

-for example if you are generating a new arc every 300+ turns, it wasnt robust enough so the old sae of deleting items after a specified number of turns was better. ideally, if both logics could run at the same time then it would be better so i returned the original sae -added mp and ep heal to regualar skill and talent based healing -joined both simplified input time and action based time.
+for example if you are generating a new arc every 300+ turns, it wasnt robust enough so the old sae of deleting items after a specified number of turns was better. ideally, if both logics could run at the same time then it would be better so i returned the original sae -added mp and ep heal to regualar skill and talent based healing -joined both simplified input time and action based time to work as one so both scripts run and global time changes depending on both